Visa Information System: Purpose

+Procedure

-New applicants for a VIS Schengen visa have to travel to the nearest EU consulate to give their biometric information (10 fingerprints and a facial image), which is then entered into the system and remains valid for five years.
+New applicants for a VIS Schengen visa have to travel to the nearest EU consulate or visa application center to give their biometric information (10 fingerprints and a facial image), which is then entered into the system and remains valid for five years.
 Information is centrally stored in a database in Strasbourg (with a back-up site in Austria) allowing checks to be made at border crossing points that the person holding the biometric visa is the person who applied for it.

+Applicants’ data is stored securely, and access to it is strictly controlled.
+Several security measures have been built, like intrusion detection.
+Anytime data is exchanged (such as from country to country), it is encrypted.

+Identification

 Two types of searches are possible: verification and identification, both carried out by the separate Biometric Matching System (BMS).
 Verification consists of a check that the fingerprints scanned at the border crossing point correspond to those associated with the biometric record attached to the visa (duration approx. 2 seconds).
 Identification consists of comparing the fingerprints taken at the border crossing post with the contents of the entire database (duration up to 10 minutes).

+Availability

 As from its entry into operation, the VIS was gradually rolled out at all national consulates, region by region.
 On 20 November 2015, all Schengen and Schengen-associated states completed the system's rollout at all national consulates.
 On 29 February 2016, all official EU border crossing points closed the VIS rollout.
 The VIS is expected to contain some 70 million visa applications and biometric records at full capacity.